jasujm/enhanced-enum/docs/enhancedenumlib.rst

 compiler hacks, it's necessary to write some boilerplate accompanying the enum definitions.
-To aid with that the project includes ``EnumECG`` library that can be used to generate the necessary C++ code from Python enum definitions.
+To aid with that the project includes ``EnumECG`` library that can be used to generate the necessary C++ code with Python.
 See :ref:`enumecg-library` for more details.

 The library currently targets C++17, but will include C++20 goodies later.